BSChuang/Bartender/readme.md

 Uses speech OR QR Codes to configure and decide drinks Facial recognition to save and load favorite drinks and get previous drink

+Why not bluetooth app?
+Imagine your friends are over.
+They want to use your fancy new machine, but they have to download an app first!
+That's too much work, they want a drink and they want it now!
+Going to a webpage is much more user friendly, updatable, and takes up no space on their phone.

 QR Code Rules:
     Get drink: "g[drink name]"
     Favorite drink: "f[drink name]"